Cat's killing prompts fresh calls to curb increasingly 'daring' coyotes | CBC News

 Cat's killing prompts fresh calls to curb increasingly 'daring' coyotes

-Pet owner who believes cat was killed by coyote demands more action from city

-A Westboro/McKellar Park resident is calling on the city of Ottawa to do more to curb what he describes as a growing coyote problem across the city, which he believes claimed the life of his beloved two-year-old cat.
+A Westboro/McKellar Park resident is calling on the City of Ottawa to do more to curb what he describes as a growing coyote problem across the city, one which he believes claimed the life of his beloved two-year-old cat.

-Maher Arar's family welcomed Pico, short for Piccolo, into their household at the beginning of the COVID-19 pandemic, and in return the cat provided great comfort to the family, says Arar.
+Maher Arar's family welcomed Pico, short for Piccolo, into their household at the beginning of the COVID-19 pandemic.
+In return, the cat provided great comfort to the family, said Arar.

 But in mid-February Pico failed to return home from his daily walkabout in the neighbourhood.